Luxoft/fabric-utils/README.md

     - key-name – key value that can be used for referring channel in application
         - txFile – transaction file used for channel creation
         - chaincodes – list of chaincode key-names that should be deployed to this channel
+- users – list of users to enroll
+    - key-name – key value that can be used for referring CA in which enroll users
+        - userAffiliation – affiliation for users
+        - list – user names